easytarget/MQ-Pro-IO/README.md

 # Using the new tree

 ## Enabling Bluetooth
-After cheanging to the correct device tree you also need the correct firmware for the bluetooth adapter, a copy of this is in the [files/rtl_bt/](./files/rtl_bt) folder.
+After changing to the correct device tree you also need the correct firmware for the bluetooth adapter, a copy of this is in the [files/rtl_bt/](./files/rtl_bt) folder.
 * Copy the two firmware (`.bin`) files to `/usr/lib/firmware/rtl_bt/` on the MQ PRO and reboot.
 * Install *Bluez* (`sudo apt install bluez`) and then you can use `bluetoothctl` to configure and connect